SAP/ui5-tooling/CONTRIBUTING.md

 ### How to Contribute
 1. Make sure the change is welcome (see [General Remarks](#general-remarks))
+    - Also check the [UI5 Tooling Task Board](https://github.com/orgs/SAP/projects/1) for whether related tasks are already being worked on, blocked or in discussion
-2. Create a branch forking the relevant module repository and apply your change
+1. Create a branch forking the relevant module repository and apply your change
-3. Commit and push your change on that branch
+1. Commit and push your change on that branch
     - 👉 **Please follow our [Development Conventions and Guidelines](docs/Guidelines.md)**
-5. Create a Pull Request in the relevant repository
+1. Create a Pull Request in the relevant repository
-6. Follow the link posted by the CLA assistant to your pull request and accept it, as described in detail above.
+1. Follow the link posted by the CLA assistant to your pull request and accept it, as described in detail above.
-7. Wait for our code review and approval, possibly enhancing your change on request
+1. Wait for our code review and approval, possibly enhancing your change on request
     - Note that the UI5 developers have many duties.
 So depending on the required effort for reviewing, testing and clarification this may take a while
-8. Once the change has been approved and merged we will inform you in a comment
+1. Once the change has been approved and merged we will inform you in a comment
-9. Celebrate 🎉
+1. Celebrate 🎉